bitpay/bitcore-node/README.md

 BITCOIND_USER         # RPC username
 BITCOIND_PASS         # RPC password
 BITCOIND_DATADIR      # bitcoind datadir. 'testnet3' will be appended automatically if testnet is used.
 NEED to finish with '/'. e.g: `/vol/data/`
-INSIGHT_NETWORK [= 'livenet' | 'testnet']
+BLOCKCHAIN_API_NETWORK [= 'livenet' | 'testnet']
-INSIGHT_PORT          # insight api port
+BLOCKCHAIN_API_PORT   # blockchain api port
-INSIGHT_DB            # Path where to store insight's internal DB. (defaults to $HOME/.insight) INSIGHT_SAFE_CONFIRMATIONS=6  # Nr. of confirmation needed to start caching transaction information
+BLOCKCHAIN_API_DB            # Path where to store bitcore-node's internal DB. (defaults to $HOME/.bitcore-node) BLOCKCHAIN_API_SAFE_CONFIRMATIONS=6  # Nr. of confirmation needed to start caching transaction information
-INSIGHT_IGNORE_CACHE  # True to ignore cache of spents in transaction, with more than INSIGHT_SAFE_CONFIRMATIONS confirmations.
+BLOCKCHAIN_API_IGNORE_CACHE  # True to ignore cache of spents in transaction, with more than BLOCKCHAIN_API_SAFE_CONFIRMATIONS confirmations.
 This is useful for tracking double spents for old transactions.
 LOGGER_LEVEL # defaults to 'info', can be 'debug','verbose','error', etc.
 ENABLE_HTTPS # if "true" it will server using SSL/HTTPS
 ```